ESSAY I

 This competition begins the moment we accumulate savings and ends when we spend them.
 It happens whether we recognise it or not.
 Even leaving money in a current account is not opting out: it is an active decision with a competitive outcome.
 If we have savings, there is no way out.

 Why is the capital competition not as widely understood as the labour competition?
-The answer is transparency.
+The answer is visibility.
 When we look for a job, the competition is visible: there are other candidates, a defined process, and a clear outcome.
 Job postings signal how many people are competing for a role, and interviews and performance reviews make the stakes explicit.
 The flow of wealth from labour is equally transparent.
 Salaries are credited to our accounts on a regular basis.
 We see them, expect them, and know what we are entitled to receive.
 They are backed by contracts, and if they are not paid, we demand them.

 The capital competition, by contrast, is not visible.
 When we buy shares, someone is selling them to us, but we do not see them or hear their reasoning, and so we do not perceive them as competing with us.
 In a tennis match, the competition is on the other side of the net; in a card game, it is across the table.
 In investing, we do not see it, and so we assume it does not exist.